 Locro is a dish that originated in the Andes and its roots can be traced back to the Inca civilization.

-The dish itself is a thick and hearty stew which contains corn, some form of meat and vegetables like squash or pumpkin.
+The dish itself is a thick and hearty stew that contains corn, some form of meat, and vegetables like squash or pumpkin.

 An important Argentina food, it is often considered the country’s national dish.

 Locro is said to have made its way to Argentina with the Cuyo indigenous people from the Andes.
 They migrated to northern Argentina before Spanish colonization taking Locro with them.

 After Argentinians participated in the May Revolution to remove Spanish control, the dish was adopted as a symbol of local dominance.

 Today, Locro is traditionally served on May 25th to honor the revolution.
 And, it is also eaten during the winter as a warm and comforting meat dish.

 There are many variations of Locro based on availability in different regions across the country.

 No matter how you have Locro in Argentina, savor the flavors in this Argentina food with historic importance.